Transmission Shift Solenoids

 For instance, if there were two solenoids, the transmission activates solenoid A for first gear, both solenoids for second gear, only solenoid B for third gear, and neither of the two for fourth.
 Solenoids are actuators, devices the transmission control unit activates to achieve the desired result mechanically.
-The TCM activates them based upon inputs from both engine and transmission sensors.
+The TCM activates them based on inputs from both engine and transmission sensors.

 Shift Solenoid Diagnosis

 The diagnosis begins with a scanner and a DMM.
-A scanner identifies the faulty solenoid, or it's a related circuit.
-If the scanner described a high power circuit code, check the solenoid's ground side and follow the flow chart.
+A scanner identifies the faulty solenoid or it's a related circuit.
+If the scanner described a high-power circuit code, check the solenoid's ground side and follow the flow chart.
 If there's a low power code, use the DMM to check the solenoid's power feed.
 Automatic transmissions use two or three solenoids and turn them on and off at different times to achieve different gears.